 Seattle police detective Jake Riley retires after the latest killing by the serial killer known as The Torch, leaving the case unsolved much to his regret.
 He is then recruited by agents from the National Security Force who want his help – they have cloned a replicant of The Torch from a DNA sample of hair left at the crime scene.
 The replicant has the blank mind of a child.
 They place the clone into Jake’s custody in the hope that it will provide inside information that will lead them to The Torch.

 For a time, Belgian kickboxer-turned-actor Jean-Claude Van Damme was one of the big three action stars, up there alongside Arnold Schwarzenegger and Sylvester Stallone.
 Towards the end of the 1990s, Jean-Claude Van Damme’s star began to fade.
-Since Double Team (1997), Van Damme has only had one film that has achieved a theatrical release – Universal Solider: The Return (1999) – while his other films, including Replicant, went straight to video/dvd.
+Since Double Team (1997), Van Damme has only had one film that has achieved a theatrical release – Universal Solider: The Return (1999) – while his other films, including Replicant, went straight to video/dvd (and from about the mid-2000s, Van Damme seemed to go into semi-retirement).
 All of which is a great shame as Replicant is surprisingly good and has been called one of the few occasions when Van Damme gives a performance.
 The director is Hong Kong émigré Ringo Lam who made the acclaimed likes of Full Contact (1992) and Twin Dragons (1992) and previously came to the West to direct Van Damme’s Maximum Risk (1996) and his subsequent In Hell (2003).

 You can see why Replicant never received a theatrical release.
 As action films go, it is a very quiet film – it does not trade in huge spectacle and mind-numbing kinesis but in character-driven story (which may well say something about the nature of the modern action blockbuster).
 The action scenes are there but they integrate into the plot such that one fails to notice them with the boilerplate effect you often get in action films.
 Ringo Lam is not a director with much of a sense of humour, although there is one hilarious scene where Michael Rooker takes Jean-Claude Van Damme to his mother’s house and strips him down in the bathroom searching for a bug, only for his mother to walk in and think they are having sex.